Lost-Crow23/Jenkins_CI_CD/Jenkins_Setup.md

 We use Jenkins for the CI and CD through our Github to launch it on the AWS AMI cloud instance deployment.

+Jenkins is an open source automation server.
+It helps automate the parts of software development related to building, testing, and deploying,

 Continuous integration (CI) is a DevOps practice in which team members regularly commit their code changes to the version control repository, after which automated builds and tests are run.
 Continuous delivery (CD) is a series of practices where code changes are automatically built, tested deployed to production.